com-480-data-visualization/project-2023-data-divas/Milestone1/MILESTONE1.md

  <img src="pictures/gas_ghg_year.png" alt="gas" width="500"/>
 </p>

 Using the second dataset, which provides GHG emissions for different sectors, we found the highest GHG-emitting sector for each country per year.
 We compared in a barplot the highest sectors in 1990 and in 2019, for each country.
 Both normal and logarithmic axes are displayed here.
+China, USA, Russia, India, Indonesia and Brazil appear as the highest emitters here, with Electricity and Land-use-change as highest sectors.

 <img src="pictures/Legend.png" alt="Legend" width="250"/>
 <p float="left">